 - Sub-Committee for Aquatic Animal Health (SCAAH) provides scientific and technical advice on aquatic animal health/biosecurity issues to Animal Health Committee.
-SCAAH members represent the Australian, State and Northern Territory governments and the CSIRO Australian Animal Health Laboratory.
-Other aquatic animal health experts from both government and non-government agencies including specialists from academia, industry and the private sector - may also be invited to participate. - Aquatic Consultative Committee on Emergency Animal Disease (Aquatic CCEAD) coordinates a national response to aquatic animal disease emergencies.
-This advisory committee is made up of the Australian Chief Veterinary Officer (CVO), representatives from the Australian Quarantine and Inspection Service and Biosecurity Australia, the Chief Veterinary Officer (or the Director of the fisheries department) in each State and Territory government, and the head of the CSIRO Australian Animal Health Laboratory.
+SCAAH members represent the Australian, State and Northern Territory governments and the Commonwealth Scientific and Industrial Research Organisation (CSIRO) Australian Centre for Disease Preparedness (formerly Australian Animal Health Laboratory).
+Other aquatic animal health experts from both government and non-government agencies including specialists from academia, industry and the private sector may also be invited to participate. - Aquatic Consultative Committee on Emergency Animal Disease (Aquatic CCEAD) coordinates a national response to aquatic animal disease emergencies.
+This advisory committee is made up of the Australian Chief Veterinary Officer (CVO), representatives from the Australian Quarantine and Inspection Service and Biosecurity Australia, the CVO (or the Director of the fisheries department) in each State and Territory government, and the head of the CSIRO Australian Centre for Disease Preparedness.
 Technical representatives from industry are also included.
 The Aquatic CCEAD helps to ensure that the most effective technical response is implemented.
-PIRSA Fisheries and Aquaculture provides advice to the South Australian CVO and sits on the Aquatic CCEAD as needed. - Advice and input for all aquatic issues dealt with by the CVO when representing SA at the Australian Animal Health Committee.
-AHC provides scientific and technical advice on animal health issues to PISC via NBC.
+PIRSA Fisheries and Aquaculture provides advice to the South Australian CVO and sits on the Aquatic CCEAD as needed. - Advice and input for all aquatic issues dealt with by the CVO when representing South Australia at the Australian Animal Health Committee.
+AHC provides scientific and technical advice on animal health issues to Agriculture Senior Officials Committee (formerly the Primary Industries Standing Committee) via National Biosecurity Committee (NBC).
 Comprising Australian state and territory and New Zealand Chief Veterinary Officers and representation from CSIRO, Biosecurity Australia and Animal Health Australia, AHC drives and manages high level strategic policy development, operational strategies and standards for government in animal health, domestic quarantine, animal welfare and veterinary public health.
-AHC members also meet regularly to discuss issues of national importance. - PIRSA Fisheries and Aquaculture regularly participates in committees and working groups whose objectives have a direct link to the SA aquaculture industry.
-For example, the Aquatic Emergency Animal Disease Response Arrangement working group (under Animal Health Committee) which is exploring cost sharing agreements between industry and government in the event of any aquatic emergency animal disease incident.
-Other national working groups of relevance include: the Domestic Bait translocation working group, the Biosecurity Plan guideline working group and the Aquatic Veterinary Medicines working group.
+AHC members also meet regularly to discuss issues of national importance. - PIRSA Fisheries and Aquaculture regularly participates in committees and working groups whose objectives have a direct link to South Australian aquaculture industries.
+For example, the Aquatic Emergency Animal Disease Response Arrangement working group (under AHC which is exploring cost sharing agreements between industry and government in the event of any aquatic emergency animal disease incident.
+Other working groups include: Translocation working groups, the Biosecurity Plan guideline working group and the Aquatic Veterinary Medicines working group.